-The Turkish economy entered a financial crisis in November 2000 and in February 2001 the crisis peaked and triggered a collapse in the value of the Turkish Lira.
-Over a few days, the Turkish Lira lost more than 40 percent of its value against the major trading currencies and interest rates rose spectacularly overnight.
+The Turkish economy entered into a financial crisis in November 2000 and in February 2001 the crisis peaked and triggered a collapse in the value of the Turkish Lira.
+Over a few days, the Turkish Lira lost more than 40 per cent of its value against the major trading currencies and interest rates rose spectacularly overnight.
 As result of this crisis a significant number of Turkish companies became bankrupt.

 - termination rights found in the company's contracts and licences are less likely to be exercised

 - the costs associated with running a bankruptcy or court-driven rescue process such as Postponement, Reorganisation or Formal Restructuring can be high and the procedures time consuming

 - directors and management may face financial ruin in a bankruptcy process either because all their wealth is tied up in the bankrupt company or because they have given personal guarantees to creditors

 - economically workouts can be more beneficial to creditors especially during times of financial crisis.
 In Turkey, the sale of a debtor's assets for the benefit of creditors is conducted by enforcement offices.
 Usually the amount of the proceeds received from a sale conducted by an enforcement office in Turkey is very low when compared to the real value of the asset sold.
 This is because Turkish enforcement offices are authorized to sell an asset if the bid at the first auction for such asset is at least 60% of its appraised value and if not sold at the first auction, the bid at the second auction is at least 40% of its appraised value.
 Bearing in mind that during a financial crisis asset values will as a rule fall and sometimes dramatically, any "fire sale" of an asset will generally not be in the best interest of creditors and workouts become a more attractive option also when compared to formal insolvency proceedings.

 Are Debt Restructurings Suitable In All Cases?